Peter Singer: Protests

 A lecture at the Zoological Institute of the University of Zurich was interrupted by two groups of protesters.
 The first group was a group of disabled people who staged a brief protest at the beginning of the lecture.
 They objected to inviting an advocate of euthanasia to speak.
-At the end of this protest, when Singer tried to address their concerns, a second group of protesters rose and began chanting "Singer raus!
-Singer raus!" ("Singer out!" in German) When Singer attempted to respond, a protester jumped on stage and grabbed his glasses, and the host ended the lecture.
-Singer explains "my views are not threatening to anyone, even minimally" and says that some groups play on the anxieties of those who hear only keywords that are understandably worrying (given the constant fears of ever repeating the Holocaust) if taken with any less than the full context of his belief system.
+At the end of this protest, when Singer tried to address their concerns, a second group of protesters rose and began chanting Singer raus!
+Singer raus! ("Singer out!" in German) When Singer attempted to respond, a protester jumped on stage and grabbed his glasses, and the host ended the lecture.
+Singer explains "my views are not threatening to anyone, even minimally", and says that some groups play on the anxieties of those who hear only keywords that are understandably worrying (given the constant fears of ever repeating the Holocaust) if taken with any less than the full context of his belief system.

 In 1991, Singer was due to speak along with R. M. Hare and Georg Meggle at the 15th International Wittgenstein Symposium in Kirchberg am Wechsel, Austria.
 Singer has stated that threats were made to Adolf Hübner, then the president of the Austrian Ludwig Wittgenstein Society, that the conference would be disrupted if Singer and Meggle were given a platform.
-Hübner proposed to the board of the society that Singer's invitation (as well as the invitations of a number of other speakers) be withdrawn.
+Hübner proposed to the board of the society that Singer's invitation, as well as the invitations of a number of other speakers, be withdrawn.
 The Society decided to cancel the symposium.

-In an article originally published in The New York Review of Books, Singer argued that the protests dramatically increased the amount of coverage he received: "instead of a few hundred people hearing views at lectures in Marburg and Dortmund, several millions read about them or listened to them on television".
+In an article originally published in The New York Review of Books, Singer argued that the protests dramatically increased the amount of coverage he received, saying that "instead of a few hundred people hearing views at lectures in Marburg and Dortmund, several millions read about them or listened to them on television".
 Despite this, Singer argues that it has led to a difficult intellectual climate, with professors in Germany unable to teach courses on applied ethics and campaigns demanding the resignation of professors who invited Singer to speak.